Azure/missionlz/docs/deployment-guide-bicep.md

 You can manually specify which SKU of Azure Firewall to use for your deployment by specifying the `firewallSkuTier` parameter.
 This parameter only accepts values of `Standard` or `Premium`.

 If you'd like to specify a different region to deploy your resources into, change the location of the deployment.
 For example, when using the AZ CLI set the deployment command's `--location` argument.

-- Review the default [Naming Convention](#Naming-Conventions) or apply your own

-  - By default, Mission LZ creates resources with a naming convention
-  - See [Naming Convention](#Naming-Conventions) to see what that convention is and how to provide your own to suit your needs

 ### Naming Conventions